 The pensions industry has undergone major changes and there is now a greater range of options and products available.
 With experience, you could choose to specialise in a particular type of pension or become a self-employed pensions consultant.

-With the right mix of experience and professional qualifications, there are opportunities to move into more senior roles such as pensions manager, with responsibility for managing a team of pensions consultants.
+With the right mix of experience and professional qualifications, there are opportunities to move into more senior roles with responsibility for managing a team of pensions consultants.

 There are also opportunities to move into a related role in other areas of the financial services industry, such as: